 A block of flats in Berlin.
 Here live an aged alcoholic, a lesbian couple, a refugee, a woman suffering from depression and her ex-husband.
 Numerous contemporary issues such as gentrification and repression are explored through the everyday lives and often hostile coexistence of these six people.
 But above all, the play examines how we deal with strangers – with people who we fail to understand due to differences in culture, origin or because of misunderstandings and prejudices.
 The sharply drawn characters develop various strategies to deal with self-alienation as well as estrangement from the world, and play misery poker for the best reasons to do away with themselves.
 In zu unseren füßen das gold, aus dem boden verschwunden, Svealena Kutschke has created an incisive portait of society in which her antiheroes reflect eloquently on their backgrounds and murky depths.
 However, their eloquence is ultimately an expression of their own powerlessness.

 In addition to the three award-winning plays, the Autorentheatertage will be presenting around ten more world premieres as guest performances for the first time in Berlin.
 The Autorentheatertage will kick off as it did last year with the festival Radar Ost.
-The festival programme and the complete list of invited playwrights and theatres will be announced in March 2019.
+The festival programme and the complete list of invited playwrights and theatres will be announced at the end of March 2019.
 Radar Ost takes place from 22 to 26 May 2019, the Autorentheatertage from 29 May to 8 June 2019.

 29 May–8 June 2019